tornikeo/tornikeo.github.io/_projects/cosine_greedy.md

     # We have to pre-allocate outputs for GPU to write in
     batch_results = empty_array(2, 3) # 3 references and 2 queries

-    # Run GPU 🔥🔥🔥
+    # Launch GPU kernel
     kernel(references_batch, queries_batch, batch_results)

     # Transfer batch matrix similarity back to CPU
     batch_results.to_cpu()
 ```

-This is a simplified version of what is [really happening](https://github.com/pangeai/simms/blob/main/simms/similarity/spectrum_similarity_functions.py).
+This is a simplified version of what [really happens](https://github.com/pangeai/simms/blob/main/simms/similarity/spectrum_similarity_functions.py).
 On any decent GPU, like an RTX4090, Tesla V100, or even RTX2070, this approach is at least **200x** faster than a CPU.
 If you test this on an H100, you will see a **1700x** speedup compared to a CPU.
 This approach makes it possible to find some really neat connections between massive datasets of mass spectra on a shoestring budget.
 You can even use it for free, with [a Google Colab notebook](https://colab.research.google.com/github/PangeAI/simms/blob/main/notebooks/samples/colab_tutorial_pesticide.ipynb).

 ## Conclusion